Reading Time: 11 minutes

 A consolidated dashboard provides insights into employee strengths, weaknesses, and areas for improvement.
 From validated personality and strengths assessments to daily coaching, this approach can help organizations improve collaboration, strengthen performance, and better understand the needs of their teams.

-How Automated Coaching™ is Revolutionizing Daily Growth and Development in the Workplace
+How Automated Coaching™ Revolutionizes Daily Growth and Development in the Workplace

-Second, research is being conducted in clinical psychology on using “micro-interventions”–small and short interventions void of human contact–that help patients with anything from anxiety to addiction.
+2️⃣ Research concerning clinical psychology on using “micro-interventions”–small and short interventions void of human contact–can help patients with anything from anxiety to addiction.

 These microlearning interventions align with what’s called metacognitive prompt theory, which suggests that you can nudge people to be more aware of their situation through purposeful reflection, which leads to more heightened self-regulation and behavior change.